 Notes about documentation

-- All documentation (except for official French transcripts from Nova Scotia public high schools) must be submitted in English.
+- All documentation (except for official French transcripts from Canadian public high schools) must be submitted in English.
 Documentation in a language other than English must be translated by a certified translator (indicated with a stamp or seal and signature on the document) prior to submission.
 The official English translation and the original version are required.

 - To see equivalent international qualifications for NSCC programs requiring a high school diploma, as well as language requirements, please check Documentation and Language Requirements.
 Applicants using international credentials to meet admission requirements may be asked to submit documentation to an NSCC-approved credential verification service provider to be evaluated for equivalency.

 - All submitted documents are recorded and shredded to protect privacy and will not be returned.
 If you have any questions, please contact us.

 We prioritize offers of admission based on citizenship and residency.
 Offers are made in the following order: